raspberrypi/usbboot/Readme.md

 The contents of the boot.img are the files normally present in the Raspberry Pi OS boot partition i.e. firmware, DTBs and kernel image.
-However, in order to reduce boot time it is advisible to remove unused files e.g. firmware or kernel images for Pi models.
+However, in order to reduce boot time it is advisable to remove unused files e.g. firmware or kernel images for Pi models.

 The firmware must be new enough to support secure boot.
-Either download the latest Raspberry Pi OS Bullseye OS image or alternateively, download the files for the `raspberrypi-bootloader` APT package directly from Github and use the files in the `boot` directory.
+The latest firmware APT package supports secure boot.
+To download the firmware files directly.

 `git clone --depth 1 --branch stable https://github.com/raspberrypi/firmware`

 A helper script (`make-boot-image`) is provided to automate the image creation process.
-This script depends upon the mkfs.fat and udisksctl tools and only runs on Linux.
+This script depends upon the `mkfs.fat` and `losetup` tools and only runs on Linux.

 #### Clone the Raspberry Pi OS boot files
 Copy the contents of `/boot` to a local directory called `secure-boot-files`

 #### Set the kernel root device
+Since the boot filesystem for the firmware is now in a signed disk image the OS cannot write to this.
+Therefore, any changes to `cmdline.txt` must be made before the `boot.img` file is signed.

-Verify that `cmdline.txt` in `secure-boot-files` points to the correct device for the root file-system. e.g. `root=/dev/mmcblk0p2` for the normal partition on CM4 EMMC.
+* Verify that `cmdline.txt` in `secure-boot-files` points to the correct UUID for the root file-system.
+  Alternatively, for testing, you can specify the root device name e.g. `root=/dev/mmcblk0p2`.

+* Remove `init-resize.sh` from `cmdline.txt`

 #### Create the boot image
 The `-p` product argument (pi4,pi400,cm4) tells the script to discard files which are not required by that product.
 This makes the image smaller and reduces the time taken to calculate the hash of the image file thereby reducing the boot time.